 What is Devils Tower?

-Setting the Stage
+Setting the Stage.

 Most of the landscape surrounding Devils Tower is composed of sedimentary rocks.
-Even no prior knowledge, if you’ve been reading this or my first recounting of my travels through the western U.S., you should reflexively know that sedimentary rocks are broken or dissolved fragments of other rocks that are usually deposited by water and sometimes by wind.
+Even with no prior knowledge, if you’ve been reading this or my first recounting of my travels through the western U S, you should reflexively know that sedimentary rocks are broken or dissolved fragments of other rocks that are usually deposited by water and sometimes by wind.
 Several distinct layers of rock are visible (at least to geologists) in and around Devils Tower National Monument.

-The oldest visible rocks were laid down in the Western Interior Seaway – the shallow inland sea we encountered in the discussion of the Canadian Rockies.
-Recall that this body of water covered much of the central and western United States in the Triassic some 225 to 195 million years ago (mya).
-The Belle Fourche (pronounced Bell Foosh) River, called Šahíyela Wakpá in Lakota springs from headwaters about 90 miles southwest of the tower and flows through the national monument depositing sediment of iron rich sandstone and siltstone interbedded with shale in a layer called the Spearfish Formation.
+As you can see from the map, this body of water covered much of the central and western United States in the Triassic some 225 to 195 million years ago (M Y A).
+The Belle Fourche (pronounced Bell Foosh) River, called Å ahÃyela Wakpá in Lakota, springs from headwaters about 90 miles southwest of the tower and flows through the national monument depositing sediment of iron rich sandstone and siltstone interbedded with shale in a layer called the Spearfish Formation.

-A thin band of white gypsum, called the Gypsum Springs formation deposited during the Jurassic Age (195-136 mya) sits atop the Spearfish Formation.
+A thin band of white gypsum, called the Gypsum Springs formation deposited during the Jurassic Age (195-136 m y a) sits atop the Spearfish Formation.
 I note this because gypsum is commonly used in making drywall referred to in some parts of the country as Sheetrock.
 (Keep in mind that Sheetrock is actually a brand name so while all Sheetrock is drywall, not all drywall is Sheetrock.)

 Throughout the Jurassic, as the Western Interior Seaway retreated and returned, it deposited gray-green shales in its deeper marine environments which were then interbedded with fine-grained sandstones, limestones, and sometimes thin beds of red mudstone.
 These rock layers, called the Stockade Beaver member, are part of the Sundance Formation.